Heavy rains lead to traffic snarls in Delhi

 Overnight rains led to waterlogging in several parts of Delhi on Thursday, throwing traffic out of gear.
 Traffic congestion was reported from various parts of the national capital in the morning hours.
 The Delhi Traffic Police took to Twitter to inform about the traffic situation.
 "A tree has fallen in front of Delhi High Court gate number 2, due to which traffic is affected.

 "Waterlogging reported on Raja Garden flyover and Mayapuri flyover both carriageways," it said.
-Delhi witnessed the heaviest spell of rains this monsoon season on Thursday.
+Delhi witnessed its heaviest spell of rains this monsoon season on Thursday.